cloudfoundry/credhub-cli/README.md

-		-i, --locality 'LOCALITY'					[Certificate] Locality/city of the generated certificate -s, --state	'ST'							[Certificate] State/province of the generated certificate -y, --country 'CC'							[Certificate] Country of the generated certificate
+		-i, --locality 'LOCALITY'					[Certificate] Locality/city of the generated certificate -s, --state	'ST'							[Certificate] State/province of the generated certificate -y, --country 'CC'							[Certificate] Country of the generated certificate --self-sign						    	[Certificate] The generated certificate will be self-signed --is-ca 							    [Certificate] The generated certificate is a certificate authority

 	regenerate --name <cred name>
 		Regenerates a credential using the same parameters that were previously used (short command: r)